Key Takeaways

 Apple Music’s integration with Fitness+ and Dolby Atmos offers immersive experiences beyond just songs.

-Even regional players are betting big on interactive music app features like offline playback, real-time lyrics, and smart recommendations to win user loyalty.
+Even regional players are betting big on interactive music streaming app features like offline playback, real-time lyrics, and smart recommendations to win user loyalty.

-Core Features Every Music App Needs
+Core Features to Integrate in a Music Streaming App

 To meet modern user expectations, your app must offer a solid foundation of intuitive and impactful features.